rvalavi/blockCV/README.md

 ## Vignettes
 To see the vignettes of the package use:

-1- blockCV introduction: how to create block corss-validation folds
+1. blockCV introduction: how to create block cross-validation folds

-2- Block cross-validation for species distribution modelling
+2. Block cross-validation for species distribution modelling

-3- Using blockCV with `caret` and `tidymodels`
+3. Using blockCV with `caret` and `tidymodels` (will be added later)

 The vignette is also available via this [link](http://htmlpreview.github.io/?https://github.com/rvalavi/blockCV/blob/master/vignettes/BlockCV_for_SDM.html).